CumulusNetworks/docs/content/version/cumulus-linux-321/Network-Virtualization/Integrating-with-VMware-NSX.md

 ### Manually Bootstrapping the NSX Integration</span>

-If you don’t use the script, then you must:
+If you don't use the script, then you must:

   - Initialize the OVS database instance